gracetownland/Legal-Aid-Tool/docs/llm_interaction/llm_interaction.md

 Automatically generates a case title based on inputs like case type, jurisdiction, and description.

 ### Key Functions
-- `get_bedrock_llm(bedrock_llm_id: str, temperature: float = 0.7, max_tokens: int = 150, top_p: float = None)`:
-    - Initializes the ChatBedrockConverse model with specified parameters
-    - Default temperature is 0.7 for creative title generation
-    - Default max_tokens is 150 to keep titles concise
 - `setup_guardrail(guardrail_name: str)`:
     - Creates or retrieves a Bedrock guardrail for content filtering
     - Blocks sensitive information like emails, phone numbers, and names
     - Returns guardrail ID and version for use with the LLM
+- `get_response(case_type: str, llm: ChatBedrockConverse, jurisdiction: str, case_description: str, province: str)`:
+    - Core function that generates case titles using the LLM
+    - Takes case details and returns a formatted title
+    - Includes specific prompting to avoid personal information
 - `handle_generate_title(case_id: str, case_type: str, jurisdiction: str, case_description: str, province: str)`:
     - Orchestrates the title generation process
     - Updates the database with the generated title